santiagoLabs/EEG-Brain-Computer-Interface-to-play-Pong/README.md

 # EEG-based-Brain-Computer-Interface-to-play-Pong

+<b>The project is deprecated.
+Unfortunately I don't have access to the hardware anymore so I can't refactor.
+Sorry for everyone who was interested in the project.</b>

 Developed an Electroencephalography(EEG) Brain Computer Interface to play Pong using brain activity.
 The program allows to play Pong using brain activity.
 Furthermore, when the player hits the ball 2 times in a row they unlock a powerup.
 The powerup works only if the player reaches a high level of focus.